TDOdyssey/CCord/README.md

 The dependencies are the latest versions of curl, sodium, opus, and PortAudio.
 Specific required versions will be listed at a later date, when the library is closer to completion.

 The project is built in a cygwin environment and includes a makefile that builds the library as a .dll.

+## TODO

+### Refactoring
+✅ General CCord interface
+⬛ Gateway connection
+⬛ Event system

+### Finish implementation
+⬛ WebSockets should be able to handle multiple frames ⬛ Add functions for common discord API operations
+⬛ Voice/audio system

+### General
+⬛ FIX: Gateway protocols do not disconnect properly and do not support resuming